 The error message is converted from an error code into an error message, which is automatically translated into the same language as that selected on the machine in which VIGO is running.
 The error messages are found in files, having the file-extension corresponding to the language definition specified by Microsoft.
 A VIGO standard installation provides texts for Danish and English errors.
-The text files are found in the VIGO program folder with the extension DAN and ENG respectively.
+The text files are found in the VIGO program folder with the extension "DAN" and "ENG" respectively.
+Copying an existing error text file into another file with the same file name can create an error text file for a new language, but with a file extension that matches the new language.
+The error messages can then be translated into the new language within the new file.